We’re excited you’re interested in joining the Central Texas Science Team (CTST).

 Learn About Prep and Events

-To get a sense of how we, as a team, participate in tournaments, we encourage you to watch several videos of our teammates in previous years competing in their events.
+To get a sense of how our team participates in tournaments, we encourage you to watch several videos of our teammates in previous years competing in their events.

 Videos of Events in Action